 SOME FEATURES OF THE ON-SUN SYSTEM

 The On-Sun has a very clean and neat appearance, as all the water controls are contained within the tank cover.
-The standard tank cover is galvanised steel, which can be painted to match the roof colour if required.
-Tank covers are also available in stucco aluminium or stainless steel.
+The standard tank cover is galvanised steel, which can be painted to match the roof if required.
+Tank covers can be painted to match the roof colour by the owner, and are also available in stucco aluminium or stainless steel by special arrangement and extra charge.
 This is a standard 150 litre model, fitted flat on a north-facing pitched roof.

 On-Sun mounted on the ground in 300 litre configuration